-It is no secret that there is a health crisis affecting both this country and the world.
+It is no secret that there is a health crisis currently affecting both this country and the world.

-In addition, Americans are becoming more educated on the impact of lifestyle on their well being.
+Additionally, Americans are becoming more educated on the impact of lifestyle on their well being.

 Limited doctor-patient time